kiranma72/abdm-docs/content/1-basics/Bahmni.md

 ## How is Bahmni ABDM integrated?

-Bahmni is ABDM compliant, i.e it has successfully integrated all the required milestones/ guidelines mandated by the NHA to be an ABDM compliant software.Bahmni would serve as a goto ABDM compliant Hospital Management System which facilities can adopt to integrate seamlessly with the ABDM ecosystem
+Bahmni is ABDM compliant, i.e it has successfully integrated all the required milestones/ guidelines mandated by the NHA to be an ABDM compliant software.
+Bahmni can be deployed as an ABDM compliant Hospital Management System which facilities can adopt to integrate seamlessly with the ABDM ecosystem

 With Bahmni,